IngeborgArdoe/training/academy/case-description-fs.md

 Throughout the course material, we will be working within a Property Management environment.
 We have a base solution in Genus, and will expand functionality and user interfaces to provide Facility Services to property tenants.
 Facility services typically provide tools to support property functionality, safety and infrastructure.
 It often includes, but is not limited to, fire safety, maintenance, cleaning services, operating cafeterias, custodial services and servicing property infrastructure.

-The course environment provides a web application interface providing property tenants an overview of ongoing maintenance and services, and a very basic "backroom" application for property management to ensure handling of infrastructure tasks etc.
+The course environment provides a web application interface providing property tenants an overview of ongoing maintenance and services, and a very basic "backroom" application for administration of code domains, data and users.

 ## Starting Point